 Health Care Provider Information

-There is a well-established association between hypertension and increased risk of stroke.
-In fact, it is regarded as the most important modifiable risk factor.
-Results from Phases 1 and 2 of the INTERSTROKE study (O’Donnell et al. 2010, O’Donnell et al. 2016), a case-controlled study examining the contribution of specific risk factors to the burden of stroke across, indicated that five risk factors account for more than 80% of the risk for stroke.
-Among others, including current smoking, abdominal obesity, diet, and physical activity, hypertension was found to be the most significant.
-In phase 1 of the study, which included a sample size of 6,000, a self-reported history of hypertension or measured blood pressure ≥160/90 mm Hg was associated with an increased risk of all stroke (OR=2.98, 99% CI 2.72-3.28), but was highest for hemorrhagic stroke (OR=9.18, 99% CI 6.80-12.39).
-The same risk pattern was reported in phase 2 of the study, which included a larger sample size (n=26,919), and used a self-reported history of hypertension or measured blood pressure ≥140/90 mm Hg to define hypertension (O’Donnell et al. 2016).
+Hypertension is widely regarded as the most important modifiable risk factor for stroke.
+Results from phases 1 and 2 of the INTERSTROKE study (O’Donnell et al. 2010, O’Donnell et al. 2016), indicated that among the five risk factors that accounted for more than 80% of the risk for stroke, hypertension was found to be most significant.
+The others included current smoking, abdominal obesity, diet, and physical activity.
+In phase 1 of the study, a self-reported history of hypertension or measured blood pressure ≥160/90 mm Hg was associated with an increased risk of all stroke (OR=2.98, 99% CI 2.72-3.28), but was highest for hemorrhagic stroke (OR=9.18, 99% CI 6.80-12.39).
+The same risk pattern was reported in phase 2 of the study, which used a self-reported history of hypertension or measured blood pressure ≥140/90 mm Hg to define hypertension (O’Donnell et al. 2016).
 The risk of hemorrhagic stroke was significantly increased (OR=4.09, 99% CI 3.51-4.77).
 In another case-control study, Du et al. (2000) reported the risk of stroke was significantly higher among subjects who were hypertensive (OR=2.45, 95% CI 1.62 to 3.71, p< 0.001) and the risk of stroke increased with additional risk factors including smoking and diabetes.
 The authors suggested that at least three-quarters of strokes in hypertensive patients are preventable given appropriate treatment.
 The authors further emphasized that strokes are caused not by a single risk factor, but by the interaction of multiple risk factors, with some having a stronger independent relationship with stroke than others.
 A meta-analysis (Lewington et al. 2002) that included the results of one million adults from 61 prospective studies found that an increase of 20 mm Hg in systolic and 10 mm Hg in diastolic blood pressure led to a two-fold increase in stroke mortality in persons aged 40 – 69 years, without any evidence of a threshold down to at least 115/75 mm Hg for all vascular deaths.
 Age-specific associations were found to be similar for men and women, and for cerebral hemorrhage and cerebral ischemia.
-Bestehorn et al. (2008) included the results from 47,394 patients diagnosed with hypertension who were under the care of 2,482 general physicians and reported an overall 10-year stroke rate of 26%.
-The risk increased to 50% with the addition of other co-morbidities.
 Data from 1.25 million people without a history of cardiovascular disease, included in the CALIBER database were used to estimate lifetime risks and years of life lost to cardiovascular disease (Rapsomanki et al. 2014).
-During a median follow-up of 5.2 years, for each 20/10 mm Hg increase, the risks of TIA, ischemic stroke and ICH increased across age cohorts (30-59, 60-79 and ≥80 years), with the highest risks noted in the youngest patients.
+During a median follow-up of 5.2 years, for each 20/10 mm Hg increase, the risks of transient ischemic attack, ischemic stroke and ICH increased across age cohorts (30-59, 60-79 and ≥80 years), with the highest risks noted in the youngest patients.
 The lifetime risk of ischemic stroke (from index age of 30 years) in persons with hypertension, defined as ≥140/90 mm Hg, was 7.6% (95% CI 7.3%-7.8%) compared with 6.5% (95% CI 6.2%-6.9%) for persons without hypertension.
 The years of life lost to ischemic stroke for those with hypertension was approximately a half a year.

 Pharmacological Treatment of Hypertension Reduces Stroke Risk